harvesthq/chosen/contributing.md

     grunt watch                # watch coffee/ for changes and build Chosen

 If you're interested, you can find the task in [Gruntfile.coffee](https://github.com/harvesthq/chosen/blob/master/Gruntfile.coffee).

+# Release a new version of Chosen

+This documentation is for Chosen maintainers.
+You must have write permissions for this repository to cut a release.

+1. Draft a new release [on the releases page](https://github.com/harvesthq/chosen/releases).

+    1. Title formatted as "Version X.Y.Z"
+    2. Tagged as `vX.Y.Z`
+    3. Body of the release should contain changes included in the release.
+Ideally, there will already be a draft release present with a running log from contributions merged since the last release.

+2. Bump the version number in the source.
+[Example commit](https://github.com/harvesthq/chosen/commit/be0a298f528ec59ce97889eaeeeb47a2dca9ca79).

+3. Run `grunt prep-release`

+4. Attach the generated `chosen_vX.Y.Z.zip` file (in the Chosen root directory) to the draft release from step 1.

+5. Target the release tag to the commit from step 2.

+6. Publish the release.

+7. Run `grunt publish-release` to publish to the `gh-pages` branch.

+8. Verify https://harvesthq.github.io/chosen/ is showing the new version.

+_Note:_ the release repository [harvesthq/chosen-package](https://github.com/harvesthq/chosen-package) is automatically built by [Travis CI](https://travis-ci.org/harvesthq/chosen).
+No explicit action is necessary.